Naval Information Warfare Systems Command Program Executive Offices: Program Executive Office Manpower, Logistics and Business Solutions (PEO MLB)

 PEO MLB provides the Navy and Marine Corps with a portfolio of information technology programs designed to enable common business processes at sea and in the field.

 The Program Executive Officer for PEO MLB is Christine Rodriguez.
+The Executive Director for PEO MLB is Mary Thoms.

 PEO MLB was established in May 2020 following the disestablishment of the Program Executive Office for Enterprise Information Systems.
 The PEO EIS offices relating to networks, enterprise services and digital infrastructure were transitioned to PEO Digital.
 The program offices relating to manpower, logistics and other business solutions were transitioned to PEO Manpower, Logistics and Business Solutions.

 PEO MLB comprises five major program offices: